Faversham and Mid Kent: History

+It has been held by members of the Conservative Party throughout its existence.

 Constituency profile

 Faversham and Mid Kent covers a mainly rural sweep around the North Downs, including part of Swale and Maidstone boroughs.
 Some of the traditional farming industry remains.
 Residents' health and wealth are around average for the UK.

 Boundaries

 1997–2010: The Borough of Swale wards of Abbey, Boughton & Courtenay, Davington Priory, East Downs, St Ann's, Teynham and Lynsted, and Watling, and the Borough of Maidstone wards of Bearsted, Boxley, Detling, Harrietsham and Lenham, Headcorn, Hollingbourne, Langley, Leeds, Park Wood, Shepway East, Shepway West, Sutton Valence, and Thurnham.